How does Acupuncture help at time of Embryo Transfer?

 While acupuncture is now a regulated act available from a variety of professionals in Ontario – its important to note that not all acupuncture is the same.
 Registered Acupuncturists, TCM Practitioners and Naturopaths are trained in traditional acupuncture methods that are far wider in scope than many other acupuncture providers.

 These others may include medical doctors, chiropractors, physiotherapists and massage therapists.
-Many of these other practitioners focus on acupuncture for pain relief only.
-Even some Registered Acupuncturists may not have had the same level of comprehensive training in reproductive health or fertility.
+Many of those practitioners focus on pain relief only – acupuncture for fertility is not within their scope.

 While each practitioner has their own strengths and scope of training, it is important to know that fertility-focused acupuncture is a holistic approach based on the principles of Traditional Chinese Medicine.
 When choosing your provider, it is important to ask about their scope of practice and level of training in Acupuncture for Fertility.